 Witness Fees (computation, cf. 28 U.S.C.
-1821 for statutory fees) ATTENDANCE SUBSISTENCE MILEAGE Total Cost NAME, CITY AND STATE OF RESIDENCE Days Total Cost Days Total Cost Miles Total Cost Each Witness
+1821 for statutory fees) DANCE SUBSIS STENCE MILE MILEAGE Total Cost NAME , CITY AND STATE OF RESIDENCE Days Total Cost Days Total Cost Miles Total Cost Each Witness TO TAL

+NOTICE

-TOTAL -- NOTICE Section 1924, Title 28, U.S. Code (effective September 1, 1948) provides: "Sec.
-1924."
-"Before any bill of costs is taxed, the party claiming any item of cost or disbursement shall attach thereto an affidavit, made by himself or by his duly authorized attorney or as necessarily incurred in the case and that the services for which fees have been charged were actually and necessarily performed."
-See also Section 1920 of Title 28, which reads in part as follows: "A bill of costs shall be filed in the case and, upon allowance, included in the judgment or decree."
-The Federal Rules of Civil Procedure contain the following provisions: The Federal Rules of Civil Procedure contain the following provisions: RULE 54(d)(1) Costs Other than Attorneys' Fees.
-Unless a federal statute, these rules, or a court osts o ther than attorney's fees should be allowed to the prevailing party.
+Section 1924, Title 28, U.S. Code (effective September 1, 1948) provides:

+"Before any bill of costs is taxed, the party claiming any item of cost or disbursement shall attach thereto an affidavit, made by himself or by his duly authorized attorney or agent having knowledge of the facts, that such item is correct and has been necessarily incurred in the case and that the services for which fees have been charged were actually and necessarily performed."

+See also Section 1920 of Title 28, which reads in part as follows:

+"A bill of costs shall be filed in the case and, upon allowance, included in the judgment or decree."

+The Federal Rules of Civil Procedure contain the following provisions:

+RULE 54(d)(1)

+Costs Other than Attorneys' Fees.

+Unless a federal statute, these rules, or a court order provides otherwise, costs - other than attorney's fees - should be allowed to the prevailing party.
 But costs against the United States, its officers, and its agencies may be imposed only to the extent allowed by law.
 The clerk may tax costs on 1 day's notice.
-On motion served within the next 5 days, the court may review the elerk's action RULE 6 (d) Additional Time After Certain Kinds of Service.
+On motion served within the next 5 days, the court may review the clerk's action

+RULE 6

+(d) Additional Time After Certain Kinds of Service.

 When a party may or must act within a specified time after service and service is made under Rule5(b)(2)(C), (D), (E), or (F), 3 days are added after the period would otherwise expire under Rule 6(a).
+RULE 58(e)

-RULE 58(e) Cost or Fee Awards: Ordinarily, the entry of judgment may not be delayed, nor the time for appeal extended, in order to tax costs or award fees.
-But if a timely motion for attorney's fees is made under Rule 54(d)(2), the court may act before a notice of appeal has been filed and become effective to order that the motion baye the same effect under Federal Rule of Appellate Precedure 4(e)(4) as a filed and become effective to order that the motion have the same effect under Federal Rule of Appellate Procedure 4(a)(4) as a timely motion under Rule 59.
+Cost or Fee Awards:

+Ordinarily, the entry of judgment may not be delayed, nor the time for appeal extended, in order to tax costs or award fees.
+But if a timely motion for attorney's fees is made under Rule 54(d)(2), the court may act before a notice of appeal has been filed and become effective to order that the motion have the same effect under Federal Rule of Appellate Procedure 4(a)(4) as a timely motion under Rule 59.

+Appendix D 97 May 2017

+[&]quot;Sec.
+1924.
+Verification of bill of costs."